Hollywood Burbank Airport: Terminals

-Hollywood Burbank Airport has two terminals, "A" and "B", joined as part of the same building.
+Hollywood Burbank Airport has two terminals, "A" and "B", joined as part of the same building (originally built in 1930).
 Terminal A has nine gates numbered A1 to A9, Terminal B has five gates numbered B1 to B5.

 A new terminal facility broke ground in January 2024.
-The 355,000 square-foot facility is expected to replace BUR's current 94-year-old terminal building in October 2026 and will have 14 gates and it will have one floor.
+The 355,000 square-foot facility is expected to replace BUR's current 94-year-old terminal building opening in October 13, 2026 and it will have 14 gates and it will have one floor.